3starblaze/todo-website/README.md

 $dbname = 'todo';
 ```

 9. Done.
-If you have done all steps correctly, your server works fine and you have all neccessary libraries then everything should work fine.
+If you have done all steps correctly, your server works fine and you have all necessary libraries then everything should work fine.